A combinatorial bound on the number of distinct eigenvalues of a graph: Graphs of Spectator Floor 0, 1, and 2

 Now, let $H$ be a graph containing $G\backslash e$ as a minor such that $\uspcf{G\backslash e}=\uspc{H}$.
 By \cref{lem:no decontract}, we may assume that $G\backslash e$ is obtained from $H$ by deleting edges.
 Therefore, there are at least two edges joining $v$ and $w$ in $H$.
 Add an additional edge joining $v$ and $w$ in $H$ to form the graph $H^+$, which contains $G$ as a minor.
 By \cref{lem:max2edges}, we have $\uspc{H}=\uspc{H^+}$.
 We then have $\uspcf{G\backslash e}=\uspc{H}=\uspc{H^+}\geq\uspcf{G}$ \end{proof}

-In our final result for this section, we are able to prove that the list of graphs in \cref{lem:multi-minimal} is in fact the complete list of minor-minimal (multi)graphs of spectator floor 2.
+In our final result for this section, we are able to prove that the list of graphs in \cref{lem:multi-minimal} is in fact the complete list of minor-minimal (multi)graphs with spectator floor 2.

 \begin{theorem} The complete list of minor-minimal graphs with spectator floor $2$ is $C_2\sqcup C_2$, $C_2\sqcup K_{1,3}$, $K_{1,3}\sqcup K_{1,3}$, $C_4$, $H_1$, $H_2$, $H_3$, $H_4$, $H_5$, $K_{1,4}$, and the long $Y$. \end{theorem}